ig-emediplan/specification/chmed23a/README.md

 If the risk category is specified without any risk being specified in the list of risks, the entire risk category is considered as explicitly excluded for the current patient.
 If the category does not exist, the risks are considered as unknown for the patient.

 The possible risks are listed below.
 The allergies have not been listed here.
-You can find them on the website of the [eMediplan FHIR Implementation Guide](https://build.fhir.org/ig/ahdis/chmed/branches/master/CodeSystem-chmed-codesystem-risks-cdscode.html).
+You can find them [here](./terminology.md#risks).

 |**RC Id**|**Risk Id**|**German**|**French**|